Choosing the right growth mentor for your business is an investment. It is not time or money but it pays off dividends in the long term.

 1. Narrow down the selection to your industry.

 You can get the most value in terms of experience and expertise from someone who knows your industry historically and can make predictions about future trends.
 The growth mentor in this case has the specific know-how to address industry-related problems.
+Also, keep an eye to have a good vibe and rapport with this person.

 2. Pick a mentor that is just a few steps ahead of you.

 Someone too advanced will get tired or be less inspired to provide guidance.
 Instead of working up with crumbs of patience thrown at you from busy corporate giants, pair up with a growth mentor who still keeps overcoming struggles fresh in the memory and can develop more compassion for your current stage of growth.
+There are many examples of famous business growth mentors who have helped entrepreneurs conquer self-undermining habits and keep up going.

 3. See how you can reciprocate.